Mhammad2022Ibrahim/CodeAlpha_TITANIC_SURVIVAL_PREDICTION/README.md

 To run the notebook, you need to have Jupyter installed.
 You can install it via Anaconda or pip.
 Once installed, you can start Jupyter by running `jupyter notebook` or `jupyter lab` in your terminal, and then navigate to the notebook file (`Code_Alpha_Titanic_Prediction.ipynb`).

-Alternatively, you can open the notebook in Google Colab.
-Just upload the notebook file to your Google Drive and open it with Google Colab.
+Alternatively, you can open the notebook in `Google Colab`.
+Just upload the notebook file to your `Google Drive` and open it with `Google Colab`.

 ## Models